Canada’s Trudeau reshuffles cabinet amid persistent pressure to resign

 “No matter who is leading the Liberal Party, this government’s time is up.
 We will put forward a clear motion of non-confidence in the next sitting of the House of Commons.”

-If all the opposition parties vote in favour of the motion, Trudeau’s government will fall and an election will be scheduled.
+If all the opposition parties vote in favour of the motion, Trudeau’s government will fall and elections will be scheduled.

 Justin Trudeau failed in the biggest job a Prime Minister has: to work for people, not the powerful.